 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.

-Personal jurisdiction is proper over Ted Bernstein because he, purportedly as Trustee of the Bernstein Trust, caused this underlying suit to be filed in this venue.
+Personal jurisdiction is proper over Ted Bernstein because he, allegedly as Trustee of the Bernstein Trust, caused this underlying suit to be filed in this venue.

 ELIOT ANSWER: ELIOT lacks sufficient information and knowledge to form a belief as to the truth of the allegations of this paragraph and therefore denies the same.
 ELIOT claims that TED cannot assert with any proof or contract or trust that he is the trustee of the “Simon Bernstein Irrevocable Insurance Trust Dtd 6/21/95” aka “Bernstein Trust” as TED claims the trust is lost and no executed copies exist.